Crypto137/MHServerEmu/docs/Glossary.md

 - **Area** - an arrangement of cells.

-- **Area of Interest (AOI)** - a section of the overall server-side simulation that needs to be replicated to a specific client.
+- **Area of Interest (AOI)** - a part of the overall server-side simulation that needs to be replicated to a specific client.

 - **Asset** - a value of an asset type.